 At its core, art is a process of humanity—a course of human behavior—that involves the practice of making suggestions, hints, or intimations of the human experience to be presented or left behind for others to encounter.
 From creation to appearance and finally to its participation in the commonplace, each work of art has the potential to affect the lives of individuals and may also endure to serve as part of the narrative of human history.
 In the course of time, whether by design or happenstance, the evidence of this process (the surviving products of art) remain to tell the most genuine and intimate story of our existence.

 For this reason, I believe the role of the artist is to earnestly reshape, transform, reinvent or otherwise introduce an honest variant of the process such that the entire scope may increase to every extent humanly possible.
-Through this explorative activity—which is one of a personal if not intimate affair with the self—the individual artists may uncover the deepest parts of themselves (their fears, joys, wonders, secrets, etc.), while also revealing, through the sum of their collective efforts, the universal truths of all humankind.
+Through this explorative activity—which is one of a personal if not intimate affair with the self—the individual artists may uncover the deepest parts of themselves (their fears, joys, wonders, secrets, etc.), while also revealing, through the sum of their collective efforts, the universal truths of humankind.

-Presently, in the course of my own unique contribution to this process, I have found a way to combine the latest painting media with unconventional tools and techniques to create a new form of colored surface that features representational and symbolic imagery along with abstract mark-making.
+Presently, in the course of my own contribution to this process, I have found a way to combine the latest painting media with unconventional tools and techniques to create a new form of colored surface that features representational and symbolic imagery along with abstract mark-making.